 Opera house Ghent

-DRDH is part of the winning team of the Open Call for the renovation of the Opera in Ghent.
-We share the description on the website of the Vlaams Bouwmeester:
+DRDH is part of the winning team of the Open Oproep for the renovation of the Opera in Ghent.
+We share the description of this on the website of Team Vlaams Bouwmeester:

 Laureate: BAS / Dirk Jaspaert, DRDH Architects Ltd

 The study assignment for the implementation of the master plan for the Music and Performing Arts Center and for the conditional realization of the extension, renovation and restoration of the opera complex in Ghent was awarded to the temporary association BAS / Dirk Jaspaert, DRDH Architects Ltd.

 Built in 1837-40 to a design by architect Louis Roelandt, the neoclassical opera house of Ghent is in the process of an important expansion.
 Today it is possible to add the adjacent, former post telegraph office and peace court, which was built on the south side and on the Koophandelsplein in 1910-13 under the direction of architect Charles Van Rysselberghe, to the opera house.
 Opera Ballet Vlaanderen saw this as a unique opportunity to commemorate the building so that it would become a multi-usable, open house.
 After all, a very important aspect of sustainability is making an existing infrastructure playable as much as possible.
 Although the opera originally consisted of a spectacle hall and a suite of ballrooms, these ballrooms were no longer useable by third parties while at the same time, the opera houses of Antwerp and Ghent are underused.